jvnetobr/wordpress/README.md

-# wordpress
+# nginx + wordpress + php-fpm + traefik
-Replace "exemplo.com.br" with project domain
+Replace "example" with your website domain in the ".env" and "docker-compose.yml" files